lewagon/dotfiles/03-AR-Database/04-ActiveRecord-Advanced/03-Sinatra/README.md

 ## Background & Objectives

-Congrats, you are now an expert in ActiveRecord 😊 Let's take a step back from what we've learnt so far since the very first day and the setup:
+Congrats, you are now an expert in Active Record 😊 Let's take a step back from what we've learnt so far since the very first day and the setup:

 - Store information in variables